 The Audit Record Repository shall match this parameter with the AuditEvent.entity.role field

-source is a parameter of token type.
+source.identifier is a parameter of token type.
 This parameter identifies the source of the audit event (DICOM AuditSourceID).

 For example, to search AuditEvent resources produced by the audit source application characterized by unique ID: 1234: